 The Director, Manager and staff members each have over 10 years experience in their respective roles providing transgenic and targeting services.

 Dr. Ron Conlon is a developmental biologist and mouse geneticist.
 He has directed his own research laboratory in the CWRU Department of Genetics and Genome Sciences since 1994, and is currently an Associate Professor.
 He became Director of the Genetics Transgenic Facility in 2000.
-His NIH-funded research is focused on embryonic development of the mouse, and makes extensive use of transgenics, gene knockouts, knockins and conditional alleles.
-In addition, his laboratory has made contributions in the field of chromosome engineering, developing new technologies for generating large deletions by combined gene targeting, site-specific recombinases and other technologies.
+In the past, his research focused on embryonic development of the mouse, and made extensive use of transgenics, gene knockouts, knockins and conditional alleles.
+In addition, his laboratory made contributions in the field of chromosome engineering, developing new technologies for generating large deletions by combined gene targeting, site-specific recombinases and other technologies.
+Dr. Conlon's current research focusses on translation of somatic gene-editing into therapeutics for cystic fibrosis.

 Dr. Rachel Mann trained as a reproductive biologist, and received her PhD in the laboratory of Dr. John Nilson in 1999 in the Department of Pharmacology at CWRU.
 Her thesis work evaluated the impact of elevated luteinizing hormone in transgenic mice on oocyte, embryo and maternal reproductive health.
 She worked in human assisted reproductive technologies before becoming Director of the Pharmacology Transgenic Facility in 2001.
 She is an Instructor in the Department of Pharmacology in the Case School of Medicine.
 In 2004 she became manager of the Case Transgenic and Targeting Core Facility.